digitalservicebund/digitalcheck-apps/packages/dito/README.md

 The application requires a `.env` file with the following values configured.
 You can copy and rename the file `.env.example`, and if running locally shouldn't need to change many of the values there.

+- `ENCRYPTION_KEY`: Key used to encrypt & decrypt sensitive content on the server.
 - `UNLEASH_KEY`: Authorization key used for connecting to Unleash feature flag tool.

 ## Development